nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

     - While some show as outliers (e.g. very little data), not other patients show similar trends
     -
 - Users with very little data might need to be removed
+- How to deal with mdi basal injections and conversion to flow rates.
+The current solution seems sub-optimal.

 ## Sources
 Files that explain columns and data files: